ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   Therefore, the MDSC also understands that it needs to coordinate the setup of a multi-domain ODU2 Tunnel between AN1-1 and AN2-1 TTPs, abstracting S3-1 and S18-3 TTPs, within the OTN Abstract Topologies exposed by PNC1 and PNC2, respectively.
+   Therefore, the MDSC also understands that it needs to coordinate the setup of a multi-domain ODU2 Tunnel between AN1-1 and AN2-1 TTPs, abstracting the ODU termination and adaptation resources on S3-1 and S18-3 physical interfaces, within the OTN Abstract Topologies exposed by PNC1 and PNC2, respectively.

    MDSC then performs multi-domain path computation (step 2 in